Sathanur, Kanakapura

 Sathanur is a village in Bengaluru South district of Karnataka, India.
 It is located around 70 km from the city of Bengaluru.
-The Bengaluru - Coimbatore National Highway 948 passes via this town.It is 18 km from Kanakapura and 27 km from Channapatna.
+The Bengaluru–Coimbatore National Highway 948 passes via this town.It is 18 km from Kanakapura and 27 km from Channapatna.

-Flora and Fauna
+Flora and fauna

 Sathanur is located very close to Cheelanavadi, Uyyamballi and Kabbalamma forest Range of Cauvery Wildlife Sanctuary in Eastern Ghats, Karnataka.
 It is about 75 km from Bengaluru via Kanakapura.
 The place is a popular weekend picnic spot for nature & wildlife enthusiasts and bird watchers.
-Rose wood, teak and hardwood are abundantly found and over 100 species of birds are often spotted in the region in addition to wildlife like spotted deer, sambar deer, wild dogs and antelope to name a few.
-Mekedatu,a location along Kaveri in the border of Chamarajanagar and Bangalore south Districts is located 30 km from Sathanur.
+Rosewood, teak and hardwood are abundantly found and over 100 species of birds are often spotted in the region in addition to wildlife like spotted deer, sambar deer, wild dogs and antelope to name a few.
+Mekedatu, a location along Kaveri in the border of Chamarajanagar and Bengaluru South districts is located 30 km from Sathanur.
 It takes a 25 km drive from Sathanur to Sangama, a place where Arkavati merges with Kaveri.
 From this point, about 3.5 kilometers downstream, the river Kaveri flows through a deep and narrow gorge.
 This area witness frequent fires in the forest range.

-Human Animal conflict
+Human–animal conflict

-Some cases of poaching and illegal sale of Ivory, Nails, Skin of Wild Animals are reported from Sathanur and Forest personnel take risk in catching hold of Poachers.
-The farmers in the area were often worried on the attack by Elephants straying into his farm during summers in search of Paddy, Ragi, Mangoes and Water.
+Some cases of poaching and illegal sale of ivory, nails, skin of wild animals are reported from Sathanur, and forest personnel take risk in catching hold of poachers.
+The farmers in the area were often worried on the attack by elephants straying into his farm during summers in search of paddy, ragi, mangoes and water.
 Forest department suggested farmers, to use bees and beehive boxes to repel elephants.
-Even the Railways use the same method to get away from Elephant attacks.
+Even the Railways use the same method to get away from elephant attacks.
 But the method backfired since it attracted hordes of sloth bears who destroyed the beehive boxes, which eventually cleared the way for elephants to attack.
-The farm owners were desperate to look for an alternate action and Stray dogs were compelled to watch over the farm plots and wind chimes from Bottles were also used to avoid Animal intervention.
-Bonfires, chain of CDs / DVDs off which solar powered flashlights to reflect light, Chilli plants, Ponds with ducks and fishes to make the water stink, Electric Fencing were the other methods used by Farmhouse owners to keep elephants away.
+The farm owners were desperate to look for an alternate action and Stray dogs were compelled to watch over the farm plots and wind chimes from bottles were also used to avoid animal intervention.
+Bonfires, chain of CDs / DVDs off which solar powered flashlights to reflect light, chilli plants, ponds with ducks and fishes to make the water stink, electric fencing were the other methods used by farmhouse owners to keep elephants away.
 Sometimes Sloth Bear attacks humans leaving them dead or injured.
-Due to more people movement, even animals like Leopard are killed in Roads by fast moving Vehicles near Sathanur.
+Due to more people movement, even animals like leopard are killed in roads by fast moving vehicles near Sathanur.